Time Management Techniques To Make You Productive

 13. Eisenhower Matrix

-A study of 500 employees found this method boosts focus and efficiency.
+I used this when my to-do list was unmanageable and sorting tasks into quadrants helped me focus on what truly mattered.
+By the way, a study of 500 employees found this method improves focus and efficiency, with every user reporting they feel in control of their workload most days of the week.
 Note that accurately defining tasks for proper categorization is essential to minimize wasted effort.

 14. Biological Prime Time